 Welcome to the new school year!
 The Year 4 class teacher is Miss Robjant.
-Our Teaching Assistant is Caroline.
+Our Teaching Assistant is Jacqui.

-P.E. is every Monday.
+P.E. is every Wednesday and every Thursday.
 Please ensure that your child has the correct P.E. kit (white t-shirt, white shorts, trainers) so that they are able to participate.